Cyclone Winston: Meteorological history

-Origins and initial peak intensity

 On 7 February 2016, the Fiji Meteorological Service (FMS) started to monitor Tropical Disturbance 09F, which had developed about 1000 km northwest of Port Vila, Vanuatu.
 Over the next few days the system moved southeast and gradually developed further within a favourable environment.
 On 10 February, the United States-based Joint Typhoon Warning Center (JTWC) initiated advisories on the system and classified it as Tropical Cyclone 11P, while it was located about 860 km to the west-northwest of Suva, Fiji.
 The FMS upgraded it to Category 1 status on the Australian tropical cyclone scale and assigned it the name Winston early on 11 February; at this time the storm was situated roughly 820 km west-northwest of Suva, Fiji.
 Embedded within a northwesterly deep layer mean flow, the system tracked southeast.
 Around 12:00 UTC on the same day, Winston intensified into a Category 2 tropical cyclone, as a small, well-defined eye developed within deepening convection.

-Situated within a very favourable environment—featuring sea surface temperatures of 30 to 31 C, robust upper-level outflow, and light to moderate wind shear—Winston rapidly intensified on 12 February, becoming a Category 3 severe tropical cyclone by 06:00 UTC, and then a Category 4 cyclone only six hours later.
+Situated within a favorable environment for development—featuring sea surface temperatures of 30 to 31 C, robust upper-level outflow, and light to moderate wind shear—Winston rapidly intensified on 12 February, becoming a Category 3 severe tropical cyclone by 06:00 UTC, and then a Category 4 cyclone only six hours later.
 The system presented a well-defined eye enveloped by deep convection, and it reached its initial peak intensity at 18:00 UTC, with ten-minute maximum sustained winds of 175 km/h and the JTWC estimated one-minute maximum sustained winds at 215 km/h, classifying it as a Category 4-equivalent cyclone on the Saffir–Simpson hurricane wind scale.
 Soon thereafter, increasing wind shear prompted weakening; convection waned and became increasingly ragged in appearance.
 On 14 February, Winston turned to the northeast as a subtropical ridge positioned itself to the north.

-Weakening and northeast turn

 Persistent wind shear displaced convection from the center of Winston, leaving its circulation partially exposed.
 As a result, the system degraded below severe tropical cyclone status by 00:00 UTC on 15 February.
 Conditions became more favourable for development on 16 February when shear relaxed over the cyclone.
 A prominent banding feature wrapped into the circulation that day, marking the start of reintensification.
 An eye reformed later that day within increasing convection, and Winston regained severe tropical cyclone intensity by 18:00 UTC.
 The storm's core became increasingly compact and defined as it strengthened, and a central dense overcast became established on 17 February.
 Later that day, Winston entered a region of weak steering currents and the storm became nearly stationary.
 The storm's eye became more readily apparent late on 17 February, as it doubled back to the west.